RuaraidhCurr/Notes/SalesForce/PD1 Notes/Formulas & Validations/Use Formula fields.md

 Let’s look at a specific example.
 What if you wanted to calculate how many days are left until an opportunity’s close date?
 You can create a simple formula field that automatically calculates that value.
 By adding the value to the Opportunity page layout, your users can quickly access this key information.

 ## Formula Data types
-There are a number of different formula data types:
+There are a number of different formula data types, all falling within the [[Primitive Data types]]:

 | DATA TYPE     | DESCRIPTION                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |